Prestige bump awaits as Minnesota United, Orlando City vie for tourney final spot

 Next winter, pandemic willing, the tournament’s winner will play in the 16-team Champions League club competition that features the best teams in North America, Central America and the Caribbean.
 Akindele said such an invitation “opens a ton of new doors for next year.”

-Minnesota United came within one victory of its first major trophy and its Champions League’s invitation last August when it lost the U.S. Open Cup final 2-1 at Atlanta.
+Minnesota United came within one victory of its first major trophy and a Champions League invitation last August when it lost the U.S. Open Cup final 2-1 at Atlanta.

 Gasper said a place in the Champions League would be “massive” and “catapult” the young franchise to that “next level” of recognition and respect — “Where everyone knows and fears you,” Gasper said — in this hemisphere.